nwbort/nsw-rms-database/README.md

 ## How it Works

 The scraping process is fully automated using GitHub Actions.
-The `scrape.yml` workflow is configured to run daily at 6:23 AM UTC.
+The `scrape.yml` workflow is configured to run 23 minutes past the hour.

 The workflow performs the following steps:
 1. checks out the repository.